Tōkaidō Main Line: As the main transport artery of postwar Japan, 1945–1964

 In the immediate aftermath of the war, almost all surviving express train carriages were requisitioned by the Allied Occupation Forces.
 Services such as the Allied Limited (Tokyo–Moji), Dixie Limited (Tokyo–Hakata), and the BCOF Train (Tokyo–Kure) operated on the Tōkaidō Line.
 Express trains for Japanese nationals resumed in April 1947, with sleeper services following in July 1948.

 In 1949, the Limited Express Heiwa, a successor to the pre-war Tsubame service, and the sleeper express Ginga both began operating between Tokyo and Osaka.
 In January 1950, Heiwa was renamed Tsubame.
 Makeshift D52 freight locomotives were converted into C62 express locomotives, the largest and fastest steam engines in Japan's rail history, to haul these services.
-One of the C62s, C62 17, holds the narrow-gauge steam world speed record, which was achieved on the Tokaido line near Nagoya on 15 December 1954, and is preserved at the SCMaglev and Railway Park.
+One of the C62s, C62 17, holds the narrow-gauge steam world speed record, which was achieved on the Tōkaidō Line near Nagoya on 15 December 1954, and is preserved at the SCMaglev and Railway Park.

 151 series EMUs, which were originally introduced for the Kodama, near Shin-Koyasu, circa 1964.